Caiiru/Caiiru/README.md

 ## 🪖 Working on: GRASP

-## 📝 Current (Re)Learning: Backend on kotlin
+## 📝 Current Learning: Unity Multiplayer: NetCode For Game Objects
-Relearning spring and backend on kotlin using JPA and Jakarta Validation.
+Learning and using Unity multiplayer service in GRASP

 ## 📝 List to Learn